Select Page

 1. Ideological Differences:

-The Cold War was primarily a conflict between the capitalist West and the communist East.
-The Berlin Wall became a physical manifestation of this ideological divide, symbolizing the separation between the free and the controlled worlds.
+The Cold War was mostly a battle between the capitalist West and the communist East.
+This ideological divide also manifested itself physically between the free world and the controlled world and manifested it in a Berlin Wall.

 2. Economic Struggles: